 Debugging with external memory: J-Link adds Dual Memory Maps

-The J-Link debug probe does two important things: It downloads programs into RAM or flash memory, and it enables debugging in real time, with the setting of unlimited breakpoints, viewing of memory registers, and much more.
+J-Link debug probes do two important things: they download programs into RAM or flash memory, and they enable debugging in real time, with the setting of unlimited breakpoints, viewing of memory registers, and much more.
 Without this debugging ability, we are back to trial and error.
-When the debug process just stops, with no […]
+When the debug process just stops, with no way […]

 RISC-V: Dividing efficiently across different hardware